Feinstein to William Barr: The next attorney general must be able to tell the president 'no'

 Barr is expected to face a barrage of related queries about his views on Mueller’s Russia probe as questioning at his confirmation hearings gets underway Tuesday morning.

-In a letter to Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., Monday night ahead of the hearing, Barr reiterated that he believed Mueller should be able to finish his investigation — and that he believes a president can be guilty of obstructing justice.
+In a letter to Graham Monday night ahead of the hearing, Barr reiterated that he believed Mueller should be able to finish his investigation — and that he believes a president can be guilty of obstructing justice.

 “If a President, acting with the requisite intent, engages in the kind of evidence impairment the statute prohibits – regardless whether it involves the exercise of his or her constitutional powers or not – then a President commits obstruction of justice under the statute.
 It is as simple as that,” Barr wrote.